ydxlt/okdownloader/docs/in_android.md

     .build()
 ```

-To add a storage interceptor that checks for insufficient disk space and avoids ineffective downloads:
+To add a storage interceptor that checks for insufficient disk space and avoids ineffective downloads

 ```kotlin
 val downloader = Downloader.Builder()